benjaminadk/bvgsoftware/_posts/how-to-create-gifs-with-node-js.md

 |  `algorithm`   | string  |     `neuquant` or `octree`     |    no    | `neuquant` |
 | `useOptimizer` | boolean |   enables/disables optimizer   |    no    |   false    |
 | `totalFrames`  | number  |     total number of images     |    no    |     0      |

+The constructor requires 2 arguments, but can accept up to 5.

 <div class="filename">constructor.js</div>